korningf/git-pass/README.md

 #  Abstract

-Password-Store is a secure Secrets Store aka a Secure Password-Manager or Vault.

-Pass follows the UNIX / POSIX design of using simple composable shell commands.

-Pass is designed for portability and simplicity, it is almost entirely 100% bash;

-All it requires is a POSIX bash shell with installed SSH, SSL, GPG, Git, and Tree.
+Git-Pass is a port of the POSIX pass command (aka password-store),

+for institutional desktops that only allow a limited Gitbash shell.

 .

-There are many such stores, from Keepass all the way to SOPS and Hashicorp Vault.

-Some are heavily UI based, and some require licensed binaries or cloud subscriptions.

-Many are proprietary and store the entire secrets database as a single opaque vault.
+Pass is a secure Secrets Store aka a Secure Password-Manager or Vault.

+It follows the POSIX design of using simple composable shell commands.

+It is meant for portability and simplicity -it is mostly shell-diven;

+all it needs is a shell with installed SSH, SSL, GPG, Git, and Tree.

 .

-Pass is different.
-It is free, lightweight, with very well audited open-source code.

-It is only a shell script that calls industry-standard tools like SSL, GPG, and Git.

-The encryption uses state of the art crypto via RSA 4096 keys and a GnuPG keyring.
+Our architecture design seeks simplicity, portability, and consistency.

+Pass gives us a consistent secret manager accross windows, linux, & unix,

+even on corporate or institutional minimal thin-client windows desktops.

+Git-Pass includes our own `pass.ps1` script porting pass to powershell.

 .

-The secrets database it just a regular directory, into which go encrypted secrets.

-This means secret pathnames can be easily located, indexed, globbed and queried.

-The directrory structure is extremely flexible (your own organization standards).
+There are many secret stores, from Keepass to SOPS and Hashicorp Vault.

+Many are UI based and may use licensed binaries or cloud subscriptions.

+Many are proprietary and store their database as a single opaque vault.

 .

-Now this directory can be also Git repo, so it can be shared with other machines.

-It can also be shared with other users, alternatively multiple vaults can be used.
+Pass is free, lightweight, portable, with well audited open-source code.

+It is but a script that calls industry-standard OSS tools: SSL, GPG, Git.

+The encryption uses state of the art crypto via RSA keys and a GPG keys.

 .

-Once decrypted, a secret file holds the plain text secret on its very first line.

-The rest of the file contains metadata, in the form of name-value parameter pairs.
+The vault is just a directory tree, into which go our encrypted secrets.

+Thus secret names can be easily located, indexed, globbed, and queried.

+This open directory structure makes it extremely adaptable and flexible.

 .

-Typically, you put your SSH PEM keys, passwords, secrets, identity credentials.

-You can use them from the command-line, the clipboard, or pipe them in commands.
+The directory can also be a Git repo and can be shared over machines.

+It can also be shared with other users or multiple vaults can be used.

+.

+The secret file format holds a plain text secret on its very first line;

+the rest of the file may contain metadata as name-value parameter pairs.

+.

+You can use it for passwords, secrets, identity credentials, SSH PEM keys.

+They can be invoked or piped in a command-line or pasted to the clipboard.

-There are also a plethora of extension plugins that integrate with other systems.
+Pass has a plethora of extension plugins to integrate with other systems.

+.

+The only extension we require is pass-file to encrypt entire files.

+We use this to encrypt SSH private keys and Certifcate private keys.

+Now we could just secure keys with a passphrase - pass simplifies this

+by providing a single interface api to unify all our private secrets

+in a single vault with a single passphrase.

+.

+Now because it is but a script that calls other minimal POSIX commands,

+we can adapt it and have a common interface for both Bash and Powershell.

+For added portability, we can implement the PowerShel.SecretManagement

+ISecureVault, allowing it to integrate with windows application stacks.

+.

 # Workflow